-- o The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result. - o Dividends are paid out of the company's assets (except in justified exceptional cases). - No option to pay cash dividends when authorized to use scrip dividends
+- The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result (usually 20-100 percent measured against EPS). - o Dividends are paid out of the company's assets (except in justified exceptional cases). - \circ No option to pay cash dividends when authorized to use scrip dividends.